dao-xyz/peerbit/docs/topics/sqlite-integration/README.md

 ## Introduction

 Indexing and persistance are two important features of Peerbit.
-Indexing allows you to search for documents in a collection, while persistance allows you to store documents in a collection and retrieve them later.
-Persistance indexing capabilities allows us to also use less RAM and offload resources to disk which is important for large scale applications.
+Smart indexing allows you to search for documents in a collection efficiently and persistance allows you to store the data in a way that it can be retrieved later.
+Generally an highly performant index is not something that is memory efficient, and a memory efficient index is not something that is highly performant.

-For both to co-exist we need a efficient indexing backend that allows us to offloading the mem
+For both to co-exist we need a efficient indexing backend and also have the opportunity to switch between different indexing backends depending on the use case.

 Consider follow program